uptime-com/uptime-private-location/README.md

 ## Ports

-External ports for inbound and outbound: 80 and 443.
+External ports for outbout: 80 and 443.

+External Port for inbound: 443 ** Optional: only for connection to Nagios UI **

 Internal container pors: 8080, 8443 and 5666.